 Why the Test is Performed

-• You are having chest pain (to check for coronary artery disease — narrowing of the arteries that feed the heart muscle)
+· You're having chest pain (to check for coronary artery disease—narrowing of the arteries feeding the heart muscle)

 · Your angina is becoming more severe or is happening more often